-- The exact look and feel of your theme or plugin (design) - it's best to use a mockup tool to do this, which will allow you to generate what you have in mind really quickly.
-For theme development, in particular, you need to make sure you take nothing for granted, they can get pretty complex.
+- The exact look and feel of your theme or plugin (design).
+It's best to use a mockup tool to do this.
+It will allow you to generate what you have in mind really quickly.
+For theme development, in particular, you need to make sure you take nothing for granted as they can get pretty complex.
 Will you cater to responsive and mobile devices?
 Will you need a customization framework?

 - Resources/ examples: Show examples of your competitors’ websites or websites for inspiration.

-- Milestones: you'll need to decide a number of milestones for development.
-You'll want to monitor progress and milestones are the best way to have an agreed point where you can decide whether development work on your job is on track.
+- Milestones: You'll need to decide a number of milestones for development.
+You'll want to monitor progress and milestones are the best way to do that.
+You have a series of agreed points where you can decide whether work is on track.

-- Payments: this is, of course, something which is very important both parties.
-Some sites will actually have an escrow facility which will protect both of you.
+- Payments: This is, of course, something which is very important to both parties.
+Some sites will actually have an escrow facility that will protect both of you.
 If this isn't in place, you should agree in writing how things are going to work.
-Terms of payment should be determined beforehand.
+The terms of payment should be determined beforehand.

-- Deadline: for sure you need to have an end date for when your WP designer for hire is to submit their work.
-You should also agree what happens if the deadline is missed, to make sure that development stays on track.
+- Deadline: You need to have an end date for when your WP designer for hire is to submit their work.
+You should also agree on what happens if the deadline is missed, to make sure that work stays on track.

-- Communication: like with any other job, communication is critical to the success or failure of any project.
-Agree beforehand how you will communicate, whether it's by email, chat, messenger, Skype or what have you.
-If you are in different time zones this is especially important, because their day might be your night and you will have a turnaround time of about a day.
-Set expectations on both sides to make sure you don't get disappointed.
+- Communication: Like with any other job, communication is critical to the success or failure of any project.
+Agree beforehand how you will communicate, whether it's by email, chat, messenger, Slack, Skype or something else.
+If you are in different time zones this is especially important.
+Set expectations on both sides to make sure everyone knows what is expected.

-- Output and deliverables: if you are developing a plugin or theme for reselling, you need to agree what is going to be part of the job or not.
+- Output and deliverables: If you are developing a plugin or theme for reselling, you need to agree on what is going to be part of the job or not.
 You are more than likely going to need designs, copy, documentation and plenty of other outputs.
-Agree on what makes part of the job and what is outside of the scope of this web development job.
+Agree on what makes part of the job and what is outside of the scope of the job.

 - Decide whether you want to implement an auto-update mechanism or not.